Wrongful Death Overview

 In Washington, only a legally appointed personal representative of the deceased’s estate can file a wrongful death claim.
 This individual is responsible for pursuing the case on behalf of surviving beneficiaries, such as a spouse, children, or parents.
 To serve in this role, a person must meet specific legal criteria:

 If no personal representative has been appointed, the court can assign one during probate proceedings.
-Our team can guide you through this process to ensure the claim is properly filed.
+Our personal injury lawyers in Tacoma can guide you through this process to ensure the claim is properly filed.

 How Is a Wrongful Death Settlement Divided Among Family Members?